 » More about Employability

-- BTEC Level 3 Diploma D*D* in Mechanical Engineering with distinctions in Further Mathematics for Technicians, and Further Mechanical Principles and A-Level Maths at grade A.
+- BTEC Level 3 Extended Diploma (QCF) D*DD in Engineering, Mechanical Engineering, Manufacturing Engineering, Electrical/Electronic Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical or Electrical Principles modules and grade B in A-level Maths (Use of Maths not accepted).

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.